microsoft/onnxruntime-genai/examples/python/README.md

 pip install onnxruntime
 ```

+Choose a model.
+Examples of supported ones are:
+- Phi-2
+- Mistral
+- Gemma 2B IT
+- LLama 7B

 Run the model builder script to export, optimize, and quantize the model.
 More details can be found [here](../../src/python/py/models/README.md)

 ```bash